emacsmirror/csv2ledger/README.md

 - `credit`: the amount received
 - `debit`: the amount payed

-Note that the column names are symbols.
 In the default setup, all these fields may be used to create the Ledger entry, though some of them are only used in specific circumstances.

 First,  `payee` and `sender` never appear both.
 By default, `payee` is used as the title of the ledger entry and `sender` is ignored.
 If you set the option `c2l-account-holder` however, the `sender` will be used as the title for transactions in which you are the payee, i.e., when you receive money.
 If you do not have a `sender` field in your CSV files, you may simply leave it out.
 In that case, the `payee` will always be used as the title, at least in the default setup.